RESEARCH

 Long-term research

 Long-term research tracks the impacts that a smoke-free product is having on population health after it has been launched to market.
-This area of research includes post-market studies, safety surveillance, clinical studies, and epidemiological studies.
-Together over time, these efforts build up an increasingly clear picture of the role a smoke-free product has on public health.
-Our long-term research studies are aligned to GEP standards, GCP for the long-term clinical studies, and national regulations.
+This area of research includes postmarket studies, safety surveillance, clinical studies, and epidemiological studies.
+Together over time, these efforts build up an increasingly clear picture of the potential role a smoke-free product can have on public health.
+Our long-term research studies are aligned to GEP and GCP standards, and national regulations.

 long-term-assessment-blue.png